 This poem is written as a dramatic monologue: the entire poem is spoken by a single character, whose identity is revealed through his own words.
 The lines are in blank verse, or unrhymed iambic pentameter, which serves to impart a fluid and natural quality to Ulysses's speech.
 Many of the lines are enjambed, which means that a thought does not end with the line-break; the sentences often end in the middle, rather than the end, of the lines.
 The use of enjambment is appropriate in a poem about pushing forward "beyond the utmost bound of human thought."
 Finally, the poem is divided into four stanza-like sections, each of which comprises a distinct thematic unit of the poem.
 Tennyson had once said, "There is more about myself in Ulysses, which was written under the effect of loss and that all had gone by, but that still life must be fought out to the end".
-The loss referred to in the foregoing lines is the death of his father in 1831 but the more important event for him was the death of his close and intimate friend Arthur Henry Hallam in 1933.
+The loss referred to in the foregoing lines is the death of his father in 1831 but the more important event for him was the death of his close and intimate friend Arthur Henry Hallam in 1833.
 Hallam had been Tennyson's close Cambridge friend and Tennyson was emotionally tied to him.

-2.1.1.b) 1.
-The text of 'Break, Break'
+So the poem "Ulysses" remains as a classic example of the Victorian tempo wherein the personal and the societal make a good blend.

+3.8.4 "Break, Break, Break" - Text

 Break, break, break,

 On thy cold gray stones, O Sea!

 And I would that my tongue could utter

 The thoughts that arise in me.

 O, well for the fisherman's boy,

 That he shouts with his sister at play!

 O, well for the sailor lad,

 That he sings in his boat on the bay!

 And the stately ships go on

 To their haven under the hill;

 But O for the touch of a vanish'd hand,

 And the sound of a voice that is still!

 Break, break, break

 At the foot of thy crags, O Sea!

 But the tender grace of a day that is dead

 Will never come back to me.

-2.1.1.b) 2.
-Explanation/Analysis of the Poem - 'Break, Break'
+3.8.4(a) Explanation/Analysis

 The sea is breaking on the "cold gray stones" before the speaker.
 He laments that he cannot give voice to his thoughts.
 Yes, the fisherman's boy shouts with his sister while they play, and the young sailor sings in his boat, but the speaker cannot express such joy.
 Other ships travel silently into port, their "haven under the hill," and this observation seems to remind him of the disappearance of someone he cared for.
 No longer can he feel the person's touch or hear the person's voice.
-Unlike the waves, which noisily "break, break, break" on the rocks as they repeatedly come in, the "tender grace" of bygone days will never return to him.
+Unlike the waves, which noisily "break, break" on the rocks as they repeatedly come in, the "tender grace" of bygone days will never return to him.

-Analysis
+> Analysis

 This short poem carries the emotional impact of a person reflecting on the loss of someone he (or she) cared for.
 Written in 1834 right after the sudden death of Tennyson's friend Arthur Henry Hallam, the poem was published in 1842.
-Although some have interpreted the speaker's grief as sadness over a lost lover, it probably reflects the feeling at any loss of a beloved person in death, like Tennyson's dejection over losing Hallam.
+Although some have interpreted the speaker's grief as sadness over a lost lover, it probably reflects the universality of feeling at any loss of a beloved person in death, like Tennyson's dejection over losing Hallam.